Can You Use Dehumidifier Water To Water Plants?

-On the same note, even when the dehumidifier HEPA filters are working just fine, there is always a chance that contaminants like mold, dust mites, pollen and others, can always pass, albeit in small quantities.
-Therefore, when you drink this condensate, you will be drinking them in.
+Even when the dehumidifier HEPA filters are working just fine, there is always a chance that contaminants like mold, dust mites, pollen and others, can always pass through, albeit in small quantities.
+Therefore, when you drink this condensate, you will be drinking them too.

 Water from a dehumidifier is it distilled?

 Is water from a dehumidifier distilled?
 This is a very common question.

 Another common question is that of: Is water from a dehumidifier the same as distilled water?